TimL20/icinga2api_py/README.md

 ```
 from icinga2api_py import Icinga2
-# Connect client to Icinga2 API

-# Get an instance representing the Icinga2 node, connected this node via API
 icinga = Icinga2("icingahost", ("username", "passwd"))

-# Get a host object representing localhost
 localhost = icinga.objects.hosts.localhost.get()

 if not localhost["attrs.state"]:  # if state is not up
     print("The host 'localhost' seems to be down.")